greghesp/assistant-relay/readMe.md

     npm run build-config

-This will add your chosen name and associated client secret into the config file You can add multiple users, however ensure that each user has correctly configured their Google account so that it is linked with your Google Home devices.
+This will allow you to add your chosen name and associated client secret into the config file, as well as define the port the relay server runs on.
+ You can add multiple users, however ensure that each user has correctly configured their Google account so that it is linked with your Google Home devices.

 ## Running the Relay

-Now that the Assistant Relay is configured, start the relay with the command `node index.js`
+Now that the Assistant Relay is configured, start the relay with the command `npm run start`

 This should open a web browser asking you to sign in to your Google account.
 Make sure you use the account linked to you Google Home/Assistant.